lordoferos/kenya_census/README.md

-# Google Capstone Project Case Study - Insights from the 2019 Kenyan Census
+# Google Data Analytics Capstone - Insights from the 2019 Kenyan Census

 ## Introduction